b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 to install the required packages.
 The instructions you will find [here](https://pkgdocs.julialang.org/v1/environments/).

-The imports will be in in the code snippet when first used, but I thought it is a good idea to put them here, after all imports should be at the top of your file (so here they are at top of the chapter).
+The imports will be placed in the code snippet when first used, but I thought it is a good idea to put them here, after all imports should be at the top of your file (so here they are at the top of the chapter).
 Moreover, that way they will be easier to find all in one place.

 If during the lecture of this chapter you find a piece of code of unknown functionality, just go to the code snippets mentioned above and run the code